 Head of Subject

-The German department uses an array of strategies to engage students and tackle the five key skills of Listening, Reading, Writing, Speaking and Translation in KS3.
-Through the different themes, students will be exposed gradually to language in the past, present and future tenses as well as many other grammatical elements.
-We use regular 10 point testing to build memory, flipped learning to give students ownership, interactive competitions to engage, and group and pair work to build team work and communication skills.
-Our implementation goes beyond the classroom walls and is enriched through a wealth of extracurricular activities both in school through clinics and enrichment days and overseas through our extensive visits programme connecting communities in various German towns and cities.
+The German department uses an array of strategies to engage students and tackle the five key skills of Listening, Reading, Writing, Speaking and Translation.
+Through the different themes, students are gradually exposed to language in different tenses as well as many other grammatical elements.
+We use regular 10-point testing to build memory, flipped learning to give students ownership, modelling to support understanding and group and pair work to build teamwork and communication skills.
+Our lessons are differentiated to meet the different needs of our students.
+Additionally, we have the FCSE course in year 10 and 11 for a select group of students in order to support their learning journeys.
+Our implementation goes beyond the classroom walls and is enriched through a wealth of enrichment and oversees opportunities with our partners schools across Germany.